Effects of marijuana on growing children

+Now that teens are using e-cigarettes to vape THC and CBD, the warning signs might be different from when you were growing up.
 Starting conversations about marijuana early can help you get ahead of this conversation.
 If you think your child might be using marijuana, head to our checklist here.
 No matter how tough the conversation gets, it’s important to stay positive.
 You got this!

 - Why Talk About Marijuana?

 Having conversations with supportive adults makes young people much, much less likely to start using marijuana or other substances.
 These tricky conversations build trust, give you insight into what’s going on in your child’s life, and improve outcomes for your child.

 - When Should I start Talking About Marijuana?

 Talking about marijuana isn’t just a one-time lecture you can get out of the way.
 As a parent, you need to start the conversation, and then follow up as your child grows.
 Focus on their goals, and explain how marijuana can get in the way of achieving those goals.

 - What is the right tone to take?

 Avoid dramatic lectures or confrontational statements as much as possible, because they can backfire and actually shut down dialogue.
 Instead, ask open-ended questions that require more than a yes or no response, and listen carefully to the answers.
 When your child feels heard, they are more likely to listen.

 - Where can I find resources for talking to my child about marijuana?

 Good parenting involves tackling problems BEFORE they become problems.
 That can mean starting difficult conversations, like ones about marijuana.
 It might not always feel easy, but remember that parents all over Vermont are having similar conversations.
 You are not alone.
 For in-depth tips to help you get started, check out our Free Marijuana Talk Kit.